sajao/CrisisLex/src-create/README.md

                         Write output to FILE.
 The script will write one term per line
   -i FILE, --input=FILE
-                        Read from FILE_PATH.
-The FILE_PATH is expected to point to a director containing one sub-director per collection.
+                        Read from FILE.
+The FILE is expected to point to a director containing one sub-director per collection.
 It assumes that each collection file contains a header and on each line has: tweet id,